 Fines, lawsuits, and injustice; oh my!
 While most of the time, these cases are settled for the price of upgrading your website if you’re a modest non-government entity; if you’re found in violation of the ADA, you can also face steep penalties in some cases.
 Organizations and businesses can be fined up to $75,000 for a first ADA violation and $150,000 for subsequent violations.
 Individual states and municipalities have their own rules which build on the existing federal laws.
 When updating your web presence, it’s important to choose a development partner who understands the laws in your state and knows how to adhere to the correct standards.
 When you weigh the costs of upgrading your website against a hefty ADA fine, court fees, attorney’s fees, and settlements, suddenly those compliance improvements seem totally reasonable!

 Some high-profile businesses have learned this the hard way.
-In opens in a new windowNational Federation of the Blind vs. Target Corporation, Target settled the lawsuit, agreeing to improve their website, and also pay $6 million into a “damages fund” for members of the class-action lawsuit.
+In National Federation of the Blind vs. Target Corporation opens in a new window, Target settled the lawsuit, agreeing to improve their website, and also pay $6 million into a “damages fund” for members of the class-action lawsuit.
 The court also awarded the plaintiffs $3.7 million in attorney’s fees.
 Smaller businesses, however, are not exempt from punishment.
-In opens in a new windowDudley vs. Miami University, Ms. Dudley sued the Oxford, Ohio school for discrimination because their website did not work with her screen reader.
+In Dudley vs. Miami University opens in a new window, Ms. Dudley sued the Oxford, Ohio school for discrimination because their website did not work with her screen reader.
 In a settlement, the university denied liability, but nonetheless paid Dudley $108,000 in expenses toward getting an undergraduate degree at another university, an additional $102,000 for pain and suffering, and repaid up to $50,000 of her student loans.